ida-arbeitszeit/arbeitszeitapp/README.rst

 Translation
 ===========

 We use `Flask-Babel <https://flask-babel.tkte.ch/>` for translation.

-1)
-Add a new language:
+1) Add a new language:

 a.
 Execute::

-    $ flask trans-new LANG_CODE
+    $ python setup.py init_catalog -l LANGUAGE_CODE

 b.
 Add the new language to the LANGUAGES variable in ``arbeitszeit_flask/configuration_base.py``.

-2)
-Mark translatable, user-facing strings in the code.
+2) Mark translatable, user-facing strings in the code.

 In python files use: